anupreeta/counter-application/ASSIGNMENT.md

-# Apsis RnD Java assignment

-Implement a simple backend application that satisfies the below specifications.
-You do not need to build any frontend, only an API and underlying system.

-## Specifications

-Your app should be implemented as a web service designed to be used by multiple clients.

-It should expose a few methods:
+## Write a simple rest-based java application (no frontend solution expected, only backend) that can do the following:

+1. Create new Counter(s)

-* one to increment a named counter by 1
+2. Increment a named counter by 1

-* one to get the current value of a given counter
+3. Get a current value of a counter

-* one to get a list of all counters and their current value
+4. Get a list of all counters and their current values
-* one to create new counters

-## Notes

-* Try to make the API nice to use for a hypothetical client developer.
-* It’s ok if the counters lose state on app shutdown (you don’t need to implement persistent storage layer).
-* For this test we ask you to use some version of Java.
-* We recommend using a framework like Jersey, but you are free to choose other options.
-* Bonus points if you can host a running app somewhere (for example Heroku or AWS) where we can play around with the app a bit

-## Additional questions:
-*(you do not need to actually implement support for the below items, just have an idea for how the app would be changed to support each one.
-We will discuss them during a subsequent code review session.)*

-* **Persistence**.
-How would you  add a persistent storage layer such that the app could be restarted without losing counter states?
-What storage technology would you suggest?
+Topics to think about and discuss when we meet:

+1. What structure would you choose for your project (which packages/classes) and why?
+   1. Used spring initialzer to create springboot application
+   2. Used AtomicInteger for the functionality of incrementing counter to ensure thread-safety, non-blocking in nature and thus highly usable in writing high throughput concurrent data structures
+   3. Use @Transactional with default ISOLATION_LEVEL = READ_COMMITTED, prevents dirty-reads so that counter is incremented on correct value.
+   4. Use ModelMapper dependency to convert model to entity and vice-versa.
+2. How would you bootstrap the project?
+   1. Used spring initialzer to create the project structure for springboot application along with its dependencies
+   2. Used docker and docker-compose to build and run the springboot application with persistence (postgresql database)

+3. What test would you write?
+   1. Wrote unit tests at service and controller layers

+4. What would you choose for persistence/database and why? (no implementation expected, only interface and hardcoded SQL queries)
-  * Depends on the use-case scenario for the application.
+   Depends on the use-case scenario for the application.
 2 options:
+* **NoSQL Databases**: (example: MongoDB)
+    * Implementation idea:
+      * Add spring-boot-starter-data-mongodb dependency in pom.xml of springboot application
+      * Create Counter class annotated with @Document
+      * CounterRepository should extend MongoRepository
+      * SQL query:
+        Query query = new Query();
+        query.addCriteria(Criteria.where("name").is("nails"));
+        Update update = new Update();
+        update.set("counter_value", 20);
+        mongoTemplate.upsert(query, update, Counter.class);
+      * Update application.properties to contain MongoDB connection parameters
+      * In docker-compose, setup mongodb database with init script to create database counters and counters table

-    * NoSQL Databases: Advantage -> high scalability, easy to scale horizontally as compared to scalign SQL databases.
+    * Advantage -> high scalability, easy to scale horizontally as compared to scaling SQL databases.
-      Disadvantage -> Not completely ACID compliant resulting in write-write or read-write conflicts incrementing wrong values.
+    * Disadvantage -> BASE compliant and not completely ACID compliant resulting in write-write or read-write conflicts incrementing wrong values.
-    This will make the application give unpredictable results - over-counting or under-counting
+      This will make the application give unpredictable resulting in slight over-counting or under-counting
+    * **SQL Databases** (example: PostGreSQL):
+    * Implementation CounterRepository inherits CrudRepository interface, can use JpaRepository interface instead for pagination and sorting of counters.
-    * SQL Database: safer option, ACID compliant
+        * Advantage - > safer option, ACID compliant
+        * Disadvantage -> hard to scale horizontally
     * Use-case scenario example:
-      * NOSQL for counting logged-in gameplayers, website-visitors
+        * NoSQL: for counting logged-in gameplayers, website-visitors
-      * SQL : where exact count value has to accurate and where there is financial implications
+        * SQL : charging customers based on counter value, in that case, the count value has to accurate

-* **Fault tolerance**.
-How would you design the app in order to make the functionality be available even if some parts of the underlying hardware systems were to fail?
+5. How would you think around deployment? (no implementation expected)
+   1. Implemented docker-compose to bring up application running in docker container
+   2. Publish it to container registry of cloud provider(eg: AWS, GCP, etc)
+   3. Create configmap.yaml, deployment.yaml and secrets.yaml requirement for deployment
+   4. Deploy to kubernetes cluster (EKS or GKE) by setting up gitop actions using HelmCharts and values.yml for different environments - dev, test and production
+   5. One can also host the application on Heroku cloud platform.
+You need to add system.properties to configure Heroku to use Java 17 (same version as my app).

+6. How would you choose to host this application?
+Describe infrastructure. (no implementation expected)
-  * Based on High Availability principle - a minimum of 2 instances of the app must be running and available.
+   1. Based on High Availability principle - a minimum of 2 instances of the app must be running and available.
      Database should also be replicated to cover fail-over scenario.
-    Currently this app is not being used by any other service, if in future it happens to be called by external services, we need to handle cascading failure by putting into place circuit breakers using Resilience4J, Spring retry, etc
+     Currently, this app is not being used by any other service, if in future it happens to be called by external services, we need to handle cascading failure by putting into place circuit breakers using Resilience4J, Spring retry, etc
-* **Scalability**.
-How would you design the app need in order to ensure that it wouldn’t slow down or fail if usage increased by many orders of magnitude?
-Does your choice of persistence layer change in this scenario?
+   2. Scalability:
       * Horizontal scaling of the application using load balancer in front of services.
 Load balancer will route the incoming request to the service which has the named counter.
-    Load balancer will calculate hashcode(counterId)%noOfServices to decide which service the request should be routed to.
+         Load balancer will calculate `hashcode(counterId)%noOfServices to decide which service the request should be routed to.
-  * Databasewise, we need to scale them horizontally, scaling is easy for NoSQL db.
-SQL databases can be scaled by sharing, sharding by counterId.
+      * Databasewise, we need to scale them horizontally, scaling is easy for NoSQL database.
-* **Authentication**.
-How would you ensure that only authorised users can submit and retrieve data?
+      * SQL databases can be scaled by sharding, sharding by counterId.
+   3. Authentication:
       * Basic authentication or cookie-based session auth.
-For distributed applications, OAuth or Okta and JWT tokens can be used
+      * For distributed applications, OAuth or Okta and JWT tokens can be used